szymor/wirelessness/misc/famiclone-pad/README.md

-Time diagrams of gamepad interface pins in Saleae-Logic format.
+Time diagrams measured on interface pins of a random Chinese gamepad in Saleae-Logic format.